 National Industrial Recovery Act

 The National Industrial Recovery Act (NIRA) ushered in a unique experiment in U.S. economic history.
-The NIRA sanctioned, supported, and in some cases, enforced an alliance of industries.
+The NIRA sanctioned, supported, and in some cases, enforced an alliance of industries beginning in June 1933.
 Antitrust laws were suspended, and companies were required to write industry-wide “codes of fair competition” that effectively fixed prices and wages, established production quotas, and imposed restrictions on entry of other companies into the alliances.

 The act further called for industrial self-regulation and declared that codes of fair competition for the protection of consumers, competitors, and employers were to be drafted for the various industries of the country and were to be subject to public hearings.
 Employees were given the right to organize and bargain collectively and could not be required, as a condition of employment, to join or refrain from joining a labor organization.